 IUCN Status: Vulnerable

 The Brazilian or lowland tapir at Howletts are popular with visitors and keepers alike.
-We are currently home to three males and a female and visitors can often see them enjoying their pools in the summer months and warming up in their cosy sheds in the winter.
+We are currently home to one male tapir who can often be seen enjoying his pool in the summer months and warming up in his cosy shed in the winter.

 Want To Know More